 - have leave to enter or leave to remain in the UK for an indefinite period.

-- have achieved a standard of education equivalent to Level 3 or above (see below for full details).
+- have achieved a standard of education equivalent to Level 3 or above (this covers several areas - see below for full details).

 - not be a member of the British National Party (BNP) plus other relevant organisations, such as Combat 18 or The National Front.